huiselilun/Palabos-UserGuide/InputOutput.md

 An important point to remember is that the scalar-field into which the data is streamed must be first constructed manually with the right dimensions, in order to avoid memory corruption.

 This approach works however only if the data is streamed into a Palabos object.
 If you wish to stream data from a file into plain C++ data types, for example when accessing user-defined parameters, you may not use the `plb_ifstream` data type as illustrated above, because it leads to an unexpected behavior in parallel programs.
 In this case, there exist two possible workarounds.
-The first, which is the recommended approach, is to require that the user creates parameter files in an XML format, which then are parsed using Palabos’ automatic XML parsing facilities, as explained below in sections `input-from-xml`.
+The first, which is the recommended approach, is to require that the user creates parameter files in an XML format, which then are parsed using Palabosâ€™ automatic XML parsing facilities, as explained below in sections `input-from-xml`.
 Doing so has many advantages, as it leads to short, well readable code, with automatic type conversion of the user input, and automatic error handling in case of erroneous input data.
 Furthermore, parameter files in XML format are well structured and to a large extent self-documenting.

 If for some reason you are unwilling to use XML files for user input, you can still use plain `plb_ifstream` files, but you need to manually broadcast the data to all processors in order to get a working parallel program which is compatible with the data-parallel programming concept of Palabos.
 To illustrate this, let us consider a situation in which the dimensions `nx` and `ny` of the matrix are written at the beginning of the file `energy.dat` and are read into the program in order to construct the scalar-field automatically with the right dimensions: